-The very basic definition of mise en place is “everything in its place” or “putting in place.”
-Basically, it is a general idea for how everything should operate in a kitchen.
+“Mise en place” is a French phrase that translates to mean “everything in place” or “putting in place.”
+It is a general concept for how everything operates in the kitchen.

-On a very broad scope, mise en place means that everything in the kitchen has a very specific place.
-Ideally each piece of equipment, each utensil, each ingredient, etc are always kept in their specific spot and that way they can always be found and easily accessed.
-It keeps the kitchen running smoothly.
-You might simply call it, “organization,” but its a much bigger idea than that.
+On a very broad scope, mise en place means that everything in the kitchen should have a very specific place.
+Ideally each piece of equipment, each utensil, each ingredient, etc are always kept in their specific spot so that way they can always be found and easily accessed.
+It can make your whole baking process run very smoothly.
+You might simply call it, “organization,” but it is a much bigger idea than that.

-On a smaller scale, it also refers to the way in which you prepare yourself to make a recipe.
+On a smaller scale, mise en place refers to the way in which you prepare yourself to make a recipe.
 The idea is that you gather everything you need and organize yourself before you make the recipe.
 You set up any equipment you may need, gather & measure out your ingredients, and get everything organized.
 And this is the kind of mise en place this lesson is going to focus on.

 Seems simple enough right?
 In theory it is, but in practice it takes constant mindfulness to follow these principles.
 At least for me anyway.
 This way of thinking and working is not inherent in me, but I know that it is absolutely crucial for my success with recipes and keeping a kitchen running smoothly.